-Species Summary Stock Assessment Tier 1 S Tier 1 Species - Last assessed by SERAG in 2024 Victoria, Queensl Eastern school whiting is currently managed as a single stock from western /ictoria, around Tasmania and along the east coast of Australia to southern Queensland.
-Stock Structure samples some de FRDC 2 on the e While th vixon et al. (1986, 1987) report a discontinuity in the relatedness between amples observed between Forster and Coffs Harbour, which may indicate ome degree of separation between the fish from northern and southern NSW.
-RDC 2019-030 project demonstrated that School Whiting form a single stock in the east coast of mainland Australia and in Bass Strait (Hall et al. 2024).
-While there is some evidence of stock separation with the east coast of asmania, catches of School Whiting are low in this area (zone 30).
-Stock status Tier Assessment Year Biomass (from assessme nt year) Biomass (revised in most recent assessment) Target Limit against reference points 1 2024 54 54 (%B0 in year +1) 1 2020 41 41 48 20 1 2017 47 36 Stock trend and fleets in Standard Sporcic (NSW D The rece predomi reaching Annual standardised CPUE in the base case assessment varies among the fleets in the assessment, with the difference primarily associated with location.
+Species Summary Stock Assessment Tier 1 Sp Tier 1 Species - Last assessed by SERAG in 2024 Stock Structure Eastern school whiting is currently managed as a single stock from western Victoria, around Tasmania and along the east coast of Australia to southern Queensland.
+FRDC 2019-030 project demonstrated that School Whiting form a single stock on the east coast of mainland Australia and in Bass Strait (Hall et al. 2024).
+While there is some evidence of stock separation with the east coast of Tasmania, catches of School Whiting are low in this area (zone 30).
+Stock status Tier Assessment Year Biomass (from assessme nt year) Biomass (revised in most recent assessment) Target Limit against reference points 1 2024 54 54 (%B0 in year +1) 1 2020 41 41 48 20 1 2017 47 36 Annual standardised CPUE in the base case assessment varies among the fleets in the assessment, with the difference primarily associated with location.
 Standardised CPUE for the two Commonwealth fleets was sourced from Sporcic (2024), while CPUE for NSW fleets was standardised by Karina Hall (NSW DPI) using similar methods to Sporcic (2024).
 The recent standardised CPUE for Victorian Danish seine, which operates predominately in Bass Strait (zone 60), declined around 50% from 2014-2020, reaching its lowest recorded level.
-Standardised CPUE increased in 2021, before declining to be just above the 2020 value in 2023. other indicators The Commonwealth trawl fleet operates predominately in Commonwealth waters off southern NSW, eastern Victoria and northern Tasmania (zones 10 and 20).
+Standardised CPUE increased in 2021, before declining to be just above the 2020 value in 2023.
+The Commonwealth trawl fleet operates predominately in Commonwealth Stock trend and other indicators waters off southern NSW, eastern Victoria and northern Tasmania (zones 10 and 20).
 Its standardised CPUE increased rapidly over the past decade to be four times higher in 2023 than it was in 2013.
 A similar trend in standardised CPUE was observed for the NSW southern trawl fleet, that operates in NSW State waters south of Barrenjoey (Sydney, zone 10).
-Its standardised CPUE also increased around four times over 2013-2023. operatin g in NSW State w aters north of E lices (northern trawl a Barrenjoey (zone 91) dardised CPUE over all experi enced
+Its standardised CPUE also increased around four times over 2013-2023.
+The two other NSW fleets with CPUE indices (northern trawl and prawn trawl), apparating in NSW State waters porth of Paraginary (zone 01) all experienced. operating in NSW State waters north of Barrenjoey (zone 91) all experienced relatively variable, but generally flat standardised CPUE over the past decade.
 The assessment is unable to simultaneously fit to the separate trends in CPUE observed in Bass Strait, southern NSW and northern NSW.
 The base case assessment fits more closely to the Victorian Danish seine CPUE, which is declining, so in this respect the assessment is more precautionary than if it were to fit to the Commonwealth trawl and NSW southern trawl CPUE.
 The discrepancy between the CPUE series was the main motivation to consider separate NSW and Victorian assessment models.
-Species Category TAC setting approach MYTAC species The current season (2024 -25) is the fou rth year of a three-ye ar MYTAC SESSF season Agreed TAC TAC after unders/overs Cth Retained Catch Catch and TAC (t) 2024-25 914 998 - 2023-24 914 998 259 2022-23 917 1,004 399 Economics Financial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP (Primary) Commonwealth Trawl and Scalefish Hook 2022-23 1.44 65.88 2.20 2021-22 7.48 80.00 9.35 2020-21 2.22 64.00 3.47 ABARES Status (2024 report) and the second Biomass: No t overfished Climate Sensitivity Medium Fishing mortality: Not subject to overfishing
+Species Category TAC setting approach Multi-year RBC The current season (2024-25) is the fourth year of a three-year RB SESSF season Agreed TAC TAC after unders/overs Cth Retained Catch Catch and TAC (t) 2024-25 914 998 - 2023-24 914 998 259 1 2022-23 917 1,004 399 Economics Financial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP ( Primary ) Commonwealth 2022-23 1.44 65.88 2.20 Trawl and Scalefish Hook 2021-22 7.48 80.00 9.35 2020-21 2.22 64.00 3.47 ABARES Status (2024 report) Fishing mortality: Not overfishing Biomass: No t overfished Climate Sensitivity Medium Whiting Whiting O.9 See Biomass: Not overfished With climate Single Species Assessment or CPUE lime series) Years Atlantis modelling suggests that climate change has a moderate influence on the biomass of Whiting and is contributing to a lower biomass than would have occurred otherwise.